felipe-zg/SWE_final_project/README.md

 - Firebase FireStore - For Data persistance

-# Prints of the appication are in the "App prints"
+# Prints of the appication are available in the "App prints" folder